 Outpatient Addiction Treatment Services in Dallas

 Much of the addiction therapy for our programs is facilitated using the peer group setting.
-During groups, the client has the opportunity to explore issues and process his/her recovery in a safe, peer-supported atmosphere.
-These peer relationships are helpful in the recovery process because they reduce the client’s sense of isolation and allow the client to see how others deal with similar problems (SAMHSA, Treatment Improvement Protocol 41).
+During groups, the patient has the opportunity to explore issues and process his/her recovery in a safe, peer-supported atmosphere.
+These peer relationships are helpful in the recovery process because they reduce the patient’s sense of isolation and allow the to see how others deal with similar problems (SAMHSA, Treatment Improvement Protocol 41).

 Different types of addiction therapy groups for the client include:

 - Targeted addiction-themed group discussions.

 Since everyone close to the client is touched by the addiction, Greenhouse Outpatient encourages family involvement (e.g. spouses, partners, children, and loved ones) as a component of each client’s treatment plan.
 Encouragement from family/loved ones is beneficial and positively impacts recovery.